cartman1978/Super-Mario/README.md

 * Read a brief introduction of the game main character and how it became so famous;
 * On the same section user can click a video content about all the stories behind Super Mario publication, how Mario get new super power and when new characher were added to the series.

-User 3: As a Super Mario fan I want to see more funny contents about mario and find related  online shop where I can buy articles for my self and family.
+User 3: As a user I want to see more funny contents about mario and find related  online shop where I can buy articles for my self and family.

 | Acceptance Criteria     |
 | -------